-Bureau of criminal identification and investigation: conducts background checks, receives and files fingerprints, photographs and other information pertaining to arrested felons and advises arresting officials of the facts pertaining to previous arrests or convictions.
+Bureau of criminal identification and investigation: the office of the attorney general that conducts background checks, receives and files fingerprints, photographs and other information pertaining to arrested felons and advises arresting officials of the facts pertaining to previous arrests or convictions.

-Contraband - any item possessed by a confined juvenile or found within the detention center that is illegal by law or expressly prohibited by those legally charged with the administration and operation of the facility or program.
+Contraband: any item possessed by a confined juvenile or found that is illegal by law or expressly prohibited by those legally charged with the administration and operation of the facility or program.

-Detention center: a facility for the temporary care of children alleged to be delinquent, or who are pending court adjudication, or disposition or as a result of a juvenile sentence for a defined term.
+Detention center: a facility established under section 2152.41 of the Revised Code for the care and temporary confinement of children, as defined in division (C) of section 2152.02 of the Revised Code under the jurisdiction of the juvenile court, alleged to be delinquent, or who are pending court adjudication, or disposition or as a result of a juvenile sentence for a defined term.